 Solution: Higher installers or have your trade show team do it themselves!
 Make your display a turn-key solution so that is can be easily assembled and disassembled by a few people.
-Valley Box's reversible trade show shipping crate is specially designed to be transformed from a crate to display by 1 to 2 people.
+Valley Box's reversible trade show shipping crates are specially designed to be transformed from a crate to display by 1 to 2 people.

 Challenge: There are so many details to consider when coordinating an expo for your company.
 Communication with the installers hired to set-up the trade show booth is critical.
 Many exhibitors find it daunting and tedious to carefully map out the assembly and disassembly of their booths.

 Solution: The Valley Box reversible crate is a great way to expedite the installers time and reduce confusion.
-Especially if you send this helpful video in advance.
+Especially if you send this helpful trade show shipping crate video in advance.

 The Lost Pieces